MayuriShinde05/RabbitMQMessageSender/README.md

 spring.rabbitmq.password=
 spring.rabbitmq.virtual-host=

-#### Load_Testing_Grab-SG.postman_collection.json
+#### local_rmq_mesaaging_testing.postman_collection.json
-This is postman collection file to test
+This is a Postman collection file to test

+#### curl_cmd.txt
+In this file we also provide the CURL command those user are comfortable with CURL command they used.

 #### how to start the customizations-rmq-message.jar
-you have to use below command for this: java -Dspring.config.location=<Path_of_properties_file>\application.properties -jar customizations-rmq-message.jar
+you have to use the below command for this: java -Dspring.config.location=<Path_of_properties_file>\application.properties -jar customizations-rmq-message.jar

-This is the specific queue/exchange messgae sending project.
+This is the specific queue/exchange message-sending project.
-It will give the idea how to send message to the RabbitMQ.
+It will give the idea of how to send a message to the RabbitMQ.